-To recapitulate the key points: the ways we have lived have been experiments, they have been developments driven by our drive for mutual equal recognition.
+To recapitulate the key points: the ways we have lived have been experiments,

 However, for the dogmatic image of thought, the successive life styles that have emerged were each in their turn seen to be part of a necessary progression toward an ideal homogenous and universal life style.
 Effectively, our development is arrested to varying degrees for durations of time, until the next inevitable bifurcation, which changes us, but is then taken and made to be a necessary step in a necessary progression.